subfield-dev/public-data/README.md

 # public-data
-Publicly available dataset shared for research, and reuse
+Publicly available dataset shared for research, and reuse.